Hays, Kansas: Economy

 The service sector constitutes most of the local economy with education and health care being two major industries.
 Hays also hosts some manufacturing.
-EnerSys, a producer of sealed lead batteries, operates a plant in the city as do Adronics, an auto parts maker, and Rans Designs, a manufacturer of aircraft and bicycles.
+EnerSys, a producer of sealed lead batteries, operates a plant in the city and Rans Designs, a manufacturer of aircraft and bicycles.
 Other local companies manufacture oil field supplies, HVAC systems, and wheelchairs.

 As of 2012, 76.8% of the population over the age of 16 was in the labor force.
 0.1% was in the armed forces, and 76.7% was in the civilian labor force with 73.1% being employed and 3.6% unemployed.
 The composition, by occupation, of the employed civilian labor force was: 31.2% in sales and office occupations; 30.0% in management, business, science, and arts; 20.0% in service occupations; 9.8% in natural resources, construction, and maintenance; 9.0% in production, transportation, and material moving.
 The three industries employing the largest percentages of the working civilian labor force were: educational services, health care, and social assistance (30.7%); retail trade (16.2%); and arts, entertainment, recreation, and accommodation and food services (10.5%).
-Hays Medical Center, Fort Hays State University, and Hays Public Schools are the city's three largest employers.
-Other major employers include local government, Nex-Tech, Eagle Communications, AT&T Inc., and other telecommunications firms, retail stores, and social services providers.
+HaysMed, Fort Hays State University, and Hays Public Schools are the city's three largest employers.
+Other major employers include local government, Nex-Tech, Eagle Media, AT&T Inc., and other telecommunications firms, retail stores, and social services providers.

 The cost of living in Hays is relatively low; compared to a U.S. average of 100, the cost of living index for the city is 81.7.
 As of 2012, the median home value in the city was $147,300, the median selected monthly owner cost was $1,254 for housing units with a mortgage and $445 for those without, and the median gross rent was $584.